zazull555/developer-challenge-api/README.md

 * Built with React Native
 * Multiple components which show the correct usage of MVC pattern
 * The use of a NSCoding for persisting data
-* The use of a client networking mdel that interfaces with the REST API
+* The use of a client networking model that interfaces with the REST API
 * At least three unit tests

 ## API